onyzhin/weather-app/README.md

 # WeatherApp

 To achieve the purpose of creating *clean and reusable*(maintainable) code i decided to apply the next points:
-- Abstractions Between Application Layers,
+- Abstractions between application layers,
-- Unidirectional Data Flow,
+- Unidirectional data flow,
-- Reactive State Management,
+- Reactive state management,
-- Modular Design,
+- Modular design,
-- Smart And Dumb Components Pattern.
+- Smart and dumb components pattern.

 I have used the next layers:
 - **Presentation layer**